 Following an overhaul Nunlow took part in the 40th. anniversary event to celebrate the opening of the Keighley & Worth Valley Railway in June 2008.

-Nunlow has made two visits back to Hope (now operated by Lafarge Cement UK) – once in 2005 and once in 2008 when it was in steam and then again on 1st June 2019 for its 90th anniversary.
+Nunlow has made three visits back to Hope (now operated by Lafarge Cement UK) – once in 2005 and once in 2008 when it was in steam and then again on 1st June 2019 for its 90th anniversary.

 The boiler certificate expired in April 2018.